Defect tolerance: fundamental limits and examples: Abstract

 \section{Abstract}

 This paper addresses the problem of adding redundancy to a collection of physical objects so that the overall system is more robust to failures.
-Physical redundancy can (generally) be achieved by employing copy/substitute procedures.
-This is fundamentally different from information redundancy, where a single parity check simultaneously protects a large number of data bits against a single erasure.
-We propose a bipartite graph model of designing defect-tolerant systems where defective objects are repaired by reconnecting them to strategically placed redundant objects.
-The fundamental limits of this model are characterized under various asymptotic settings and both asymptotic and finite-size optimal systems are constructed.
+In contrast to its information counterpart, which can exploit parity to protect multiple information symbols from a single erasure, physical redundancy can only be realized through duplication and substitution of objects.
+We propose a bipartite graph model for designing defect-tolerant systems in which defective objects are replaced by judiciously connected redundant objects.
+The fundamental limits of this model are characterized under various asymptotic settings and both asymptotic and finite-size systems that approach these limits are constructed.
+Among other results, we show that simple modular redundancy is in general suboptimal.
+As we develop, this combinatorial problem of defect tolerant system design has a natural interpretation as one of graph coloring, and the analysis is significantly different from that traditionally used in information redundancy for error-control codes.

-Mathematically, we say that a $k$ by $m$ bipartite graph corrects $t$ defects over an alphabet of size $q$ if for every $q$-coloring of $k$ left vertices there exists a $q$-coloring of $m$ right vertices such that every left vertex is connected to at least $t$ same-colored right vertices.
-We study the trade-off between redundancy $m / k$ and the total number of edges in the graph divided by $k$.
-The question is trivial when $q\ge k$: the optimal solution is a simple $t$-fold replication.
-However, when $q<k$ non-trivial savings are possible by leveraging the inherent repetition of colors.